luigifreda/plvs/README.md

 ## Credits

 * The *PLVS I* and *PLVS II* frameworks are based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) and [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) respectively.
-Many thanks to their Authors for their great work and contributions to the open-source community.
+Many thanks to their Authors for their great work and contributions to the Research and open-source communities.